Yoast/wordpress-seo/readme.txt

 * Only load babel polyfill if it hasn't been loaded by another plugin yet.
 * Adds a feature toggle to disable the link counter tool & link columns.
 * Fixes a compatibility issue with WordPress 4.6.
+* Fixes an issue where the link columns would disappear after quick-editing a post.

 = 5.0.1 =